codebatine/gochain/README.md

 ### Database :floppy_disk:

-- Stored the blockchain, blocks, and transactions in a MongoDB database.
+- Stored the blockchain, blocks and transactions in a MongoDB database.

 ### Security :closed_lock_with_key: